There is no shortage of quality sushi restaurants in Las Vegas. You can find both luxury and affordable sushi places all over the Strip.

 9. Sushi Roku

 Sushi Roku is located inside the Forum Shops at Caesars Palace.
-Since the restaurant is located on the 3rd floor, you get to enjoy a terrific view of the Las Vegas Strip while you eat your meal.
+After eating here a few times, I would argue it’s up there as one of the best places to get sushi on the Las Vegas Strip.
+And since the restaurant is located on the 3rd floor, you get to enjoy a terrific view of Las Vegas Boulevard while you eat your meal.

 - Location: 3500 S Las Vegas Blvd Ste T-18, Las Vegas (Forum Shops at Caesars)